 3.2.
-The application/pkcs7-mime Type
+The application/pkcs7-mime Media Type

-The application/pkcs7-mime type is used to carry CMS content types including EnvelopedData, SignedData, and CompressedData.
-The details of constructing these entities is described in subsequent sections.
-This section describes the general characteristics of the application/pkcs7-mime type.
+The application/pkcs7-mime media type is used to carry CMS content types including EnvelopedData, SignedData, and CompressedData.
+The details of constructing these entities are described in subsequent sections.
+This section describes the general characteristics of the application/pkcs7-mime media type.

-The carried CMS object always contains a MIME entity that is prepared as described in section 3.1 if the eContentType is id-data.
+The carried CMS object always contains a MIME entity that is prepared as described in Section 3.1 if the eContentType is id-data.
 Other contents MAY be carried when the eContentType contains different values.
 See [ESS] for an example of this with signed receipts.

 Since CMS content types are binary data, in most cases base-64 transfer encoding is appropriate, in particular, when used with SMTP transport.
-The transfer encoding used depends on the transport through which the object is to be sent, and is not a characteristic of the MIME type.
+The transfer encoding used depends on the transport through which the object is to be sent, and is not a characteristic of the media type.

 Note that this discussion refers to the transfer encoding of the CMS object or "outside" MIME entity.
-It is completely distinct from, and unrelated to, the transfer encoding of the MIME entity secured by the CMS object, the "inside" object, which is described in section 3.1.
+It is completely distinct from, and unrelated to, the transfer encoding of the MIME entity secured by the CMS object, the "inside" object, which is described in Section 3.1.

 Because there are several types of application/pkcs7-mime objects, a sending agent SHOULD do as much as possible to help a receiving agent know about the contents of the object without forcing the receiving agent to decode the ASN.1 for the object.
-The MIME headers of all application/pkcs7-mime objects SHOULD include the optional "smimetype" parameter, as described in the following sections.
+The Content-Type header field of all application/pkcs7-mime objects SHOULD include the optional "smime-type" parameter, as described in the following sections.